 Braun could not be reached for comment.
 General manager Jon Lawhead did not respond to my email.

-retirement departure comes a week after Nielsen demographic data for May sweeps showed that Channel 12 had dropped in late and morning news with viewers ages 25 to 54, which advertisers target.
+Rob's retirement comes a week after Nielsen demographic data for May sweeps showed that Channel 12 had dropped in late and morning news with viewers ages 25 to 54, which advertisers target.
 The 11 p.m. newscast was down 25 percent in 25-54 from May 2018, falling from first place to a tie for third behind WLWT-TV and WXIX-TV.
 In the morning, WKRC-TV lost 24 percent in the demo from May last year, but remained second to WXIX-TV.

 Braun's departure is not totally unexpected.
 In April of last year, Braun told coworkers that he had received death threats after Channel 12 began airing Braun and Dierking reading a statement from owners Sinclair Group complaining about media companies pushing "their own personal bias and agenda."